sdcote/dockprom/README.md

 _**Security Notice**_ it is highly recommended that you choose appropriate passwords for the proxy user above.
 It will be the primary credentials used to access your time series database, push gateway and alert manager.
 If you want to push metrics to the `PushGateway`, you will have to provide a username and password to the reverse proxy using basic authentication.
 Do not use the defaults and strongly consider keeping the PUSH credentials different from any of the others.
 Remote monitors will be using these credentials to access your monitoring system and poor configuration on their part could expose the administration capabilities of your system.

+## Configuration

+Being a containerized solution, configuration is handled by creating a new image with the proper configuration and running the new image.
+Therefore, to change the configurations of any component, modify the configuration files in this project and re-run the containers.
+The following are the primary configuration files:

+* Prometheus - `prometheus/prometheus.yml`
+* Prometheus Alerts - `prometheus/alert.rules`
+* AlertManager - `alertmanager\config.yml`
+* Caddy - `caddy/Caddyfile`
+* Grafana Datasource - `grafana/datasources/Prometheus.json`
+* Grafana Dashboards - `grafana/dashboards/` - JSON file per dashboard to install

+To reconfigure the solution, call `docker-compose down` from this directory, change the configuration files as required then run `docker-compose up -d` to rebuild the images and run the containers.

+The Prometheus data is persisted in a volume and will not be lost between runs.

 ## Setup Grafana